kawacukennedy/UBLP/modules/zk-customs/README.md

 ---
 ## Why UBLP?
 ### Structural Vulnerabilities in Current Customs Systems
-**Centralized approval → single point of failure.** A customs declaration passes through a single chain of authority.
-This binds every approval step to the judgment — and integrity — of the individual at that step.
-Systemic oversight is replaced by personal trust.
+**Bureaucratic corruption risk.** Customs administrations are structurally exposed to integrity risks: document approval is a manual process, no open audit trail exists, and rejection reasons are not required to be documented.
+Every day of shipping delay is a direct cost to the exporter — making the pressure mechanism self-executing.

+**Bureaucratic bottleneck.** Long approval chains, a human at every step — multiple opportunities for delay, data entry error, and manipulation.
+A significant portion of this time is not actual customs processing but approval queues.

-**No audit trail.** Who approved it, when, and on what grounds?
-Rejection reasons are not required to be recorded.
-The audit log lives on paper or in closed systems — independent third parties cannot verify it.
-Accountability after the fact is structurally difficult.
+**Lack of transparency.** Who signed it?
+Under what authority?
+These answers are often inaccessible to the parties involved.
+The audit trail lives on paper or in closed systems — third parties cannot verify it.

-**No document integrity guarantee.** There is no independent layer verifying that the document in circulation after ministry approval is identical to the one that was signed.
-If content is altered post-approval, the current system has no mechanism to detect it.
-**Multiple actors, zero coordination guarantee.** Customs broker, ministry, carrier, committee — each runs its own system.
-There is no shared cryptographic foundation to verify data consistency between them.
-**Trust is built on intent, not math.** Current systems rely on the good faith of institutions and individuals.
+**Trust mechanism is fundamentally misaligned.** Current systems rely on the good faith of institutions and individuals.
 UBLP's proposition: move trust to cryptographic verification and immutable records.
 Low-risk, compliant shipments clear automatically — human oversight focuses on genuinely high-risk cases.

 ### UBLP's Approach
 | Problem | UBLP Solution |
 |---------|---------------|